lemleysamantha/Project-one/README.md

 * Clean title, gas, and automatic transmission looks like a standard.
 * Odometer of the car may affect the upper limit of the used car price.

-	iV.
-Outliers were removed as they were identified during the process.

 ## Preprocessing/ Cleaning Data
 We can not feed the raw data in the Machine learning model for that we worked on cleaning the data.